Citrix DaaS

 6. Copy the client secret value and the expiration date.

-7. In the Full Configuration interface, edit the corresponding connection and replace the content in the Application secret and Secret expiration date field with the values you copied.
+7. In Studio, edit the corresponding connection and replace the content in the Application secret and Secret expiration date field with the values you copied.

 Change the secret expiration date

-You can use the Full Configuration interface to add or modify the expiration date for the application secret in use.
+You can use Studio to add or modify the expiration date for the application secret in use.

 1. In the Add Connection and Resources wizard, right-click a connection, and click Edit Connection.